Graduate Study

 With more than 40 positions available each year, teaching assistantships (TA) make up most of the funding available for graduate students in the Nutritional Sciences Program.
 TAs are an integral part of our undergraduate teaching program and offer graduate students experience teaching and working with faculty.

 TAs are recruited to support undergraduate courses in autumn, winter, and spring quarters.
 Open TA opportunities are advertised to current UW students prior to each quarter and applications are reviewed in a competitive selection process.
-TA positions are 20 hours per week and provide a three month salary (Graduate School Pay Schedule), a tuition waiver (except for some mandatory student fees), and GAIP health insurance for the quarter of the appointment.
+TA positions are 20 hours per week and provide a three month salary (Graduate School Pay Schedule), a tuition waiver (minus some mandatory student fees), and GAIP health insurance for the quarter of the appointment.

 Note: GCPD students are unable to hold TA positions during the three quarters of full-time practice experience.